 As a result of their peculiar skin, octopuses can create the perfect disguise to avoid predators.
 In milliseconds, octopuses can alter their skin to take on several different textures, colors, and patterns that ensure that they look exactly like their surroundings.
 They literally become invisible looking exactly like rocks, sand, pebbles, plants, and even corals that may have different textures at once.
 There is also the mimic octopus that can morph its shape to look exactly like a less tasty marine animal to dissuade a predator from attacking it.

 Octopuses bleed blue, not red like humans.
-Their blood has a blue hue because the protein, hemocyanin, which carries oxygen in their bodies has copper rather than iron, which our (humans) hemoglobin possesses.
+Their blood has a blue hue because the protein, hemocyanin, that carries oxygen in their bodies contains copper rather than iron, which our (humans) hemoglobin possesses.
 In cold and low-oxygen conditions, copper-based protein is more efficient at transporting oxygen molecules, so hemocyanin is ideal for life in the ocean.

-We already mentioned that these are incredibly smart creatures, however, their brain system is also truly a marvel.
+We already mentioned that these are incredibly smart creatures and their brain system is also truly a marvel.
 Generally, octopuses are known to have nine brains.
 They have a central brain that is wrapped around the esophagus and contains about 180 million neurons.
 They also have brain neurons in each of their eight arms, that allow each of these arms to function autonomously and independently.

 Therefore, the arms of octopuses have a mind of their own, even though the central brain can still exert full control and give general commands.
 One benefit of these for octopuses is that they can react very quickly in dangerous situations since each arm doesn’t need to communicate with the central brain to receive instructions.